Simulation features

 .

-See double_pads_sim.py for an example and
+klayout_package/python/scripts/simulations/waveguides_sim_cross_section.py for an example use case.